HuemulSolutions/enola/docs/building_chatbot_ollama.md

 - Log into your Enola-AI account.
 - Navigate to the Agent Executions section.

-#### **7.2 Reviewing the Chat Session**
+#### **7.2 Reviewing the Interactions**

+- Each interaction (question and answer pair) is tracked separately.
-- Locate the tracking data for your chat session.
+- Locate the tracking data for your interactions.
-- **Session Details**: You should see a single entry representing the entire chat session.
+- **Interaction Details**: You should see individual entries representing each interaction.
-- **Steps**: Each "User Interaction" step corresponds to an interaction you had with the chatbot.
+- **Steps**: Within each interaction, steps such as "Validate User Input", "User Interaction", and "Validate Model Response" are recorded.

 #### **7.3 Analyzing the Data**

-- **User Input**: The user's input is available in the `message_input` field in each step and under "UserInput" in extra info.
+- **User Input**: The user's input is available in the `message_input` field of the `Tracking` object and under "UserInput" in extra info.
 - **Model Response**: The assistant's response is available in the `message_output` and under "ModelResponse" in extra info.
-- **File Information**: If you uploaded files, their details are under the respective steps.
+- **File Information**: If you uploaded files, their details are under the respective interaction steps.
 - **API Information**: API call details are logged under each interaction step.
-- **Cost Information**: Token usage and estimated costs are included in each step.
+- **Cost Information**: Token usage and estimated costs are included in each interaction.

+---

 ### **Conclusion**

-By following this guide you've successfully built a chatbot using Ollama and integrated Enola-AI tracking to monitor interactions comprehensively.
+By following this guide, you've successfully built a chatbot using Ollama and integrated Enola-AI tracking to monitor interactions comprehensively.
 This chatbot demonstrates all the required functionalities, providing valuable insights into user interactions and system performance.
+Additionally, you can use the primary fuction of this chatbot from an external script, sending a Question and receiving a Response from the chatbot.
+This allows you to try and understand the different features from Enola-AI.